 — Alibaba Group (@AlibabaGroup) June 28, 2018

 In 2018, Nike opened a flagship store in New York City called the ‘Nike House of Innovation 000’.
-As you might expect from the name, it’s pretty impressive, including digital elements to create an immersive and highly convenient experience for shoppers.
+As you might expect from the name, it’s not your ordinary store, including digital elements to create an immersive and highly convenient experience for shoppers.

 Alongside customisation studios and instant checkout points, a stand-out feature of the six-floor studio is the ‘Speed Shop’.
 This allows customers to reserve shoes online to try on in-store.
 More specifically, customers can arrive (through a dedicated entrance) to find a locker with their name on, which can then be unlocked via their smartphone.

 Mobile check-out is also available, meaning customers do not even need to speak to anyone (let alone stand in a queue) if they want to buy the shoes in question.
 The ultimate in convenience shopping.

 7. Amazon Go and Amazon Fresh automated checkout

 Amazon has revolutionised the online shopping experience, but the brand is now intent on taking a slice of the physical retail pie too with its Go stores (branded as Fresh in the UK, where the first store outside the US recently opened in Ealing).
 They use a combination of computer vision, deep learning, and sensor fusion technology to automate the payment and checkout process.
 This means that customers can enter the store, pick-up items, and leave without queuing or checking out, while payment is automatically made through the Amazon Go app.